-To officially document their achievement in the course, students are prepared to sit for either of the national examinations offered by College Board in May: English Language and

-Composition or the English Literature and Composition.
-Many students may elect to sit for both exams.
+To officially document their achievement in the course, students are prepared and required to sit for either of the national examinations offered by College Board in May: English Language and Composition or the English Literature and Composition.
+Many students, after individual counseling, may elect to sit for both exams.

-Students who meet the CCC prerequisite of an 85% or above cumulative average are eligible to enroll and receive six college credits through the ACE program, pending instructor certification and the successful completion of the required Capstone projects.
+Students who meet the CCC prerequisite of an 85% or above cumulative average are eligible to enroll and receive 6 college credits through the ACE program.